dotnet/spark/docs/developer-guide.md

 ```
 Now, when you run your Spark application, a `Choose Just-In-Time Debugger` window will pop up.
 Choose a debugger.

-The debugger will break at the following location in `TaskRunner.cs`:
+The debugger will break at the following location in [TaskRunner.cs](../src/csharp/Microsoft.Spark.Worker/TaskRunner.cs):
 ```C#
 if (EnvironmentUtils.GetEnvironmentVariableAsBool("DOTNET_WORKER_DEBUG"))
 {